alchemyplatform/aa-sdk/site/packages/aa-alchemy/provider/constructor.md

 import { getDefaultEntryPointAddress } from "@alchemy/aa-core";
 import { sepolia } from "viem/chains";

-export const provider = new AlchemyProvider({
+// instantiates using every possible parameter, as a reference export const provider = new AlchemyProvider({
   apiKey: "ALCHEMY_API_KEY", // replace with your Alchemy API Key
   chain: sepolia,